Roman Era in Derby 2017

 Nothing was going the way of the Romans and their allies as the Vandals broke through the centre of their line and scattered a shower of 2-hit markers on the engaged remnants - only 7 more hits stood between the Ostrogothic command and total mounted destruction

-As many of the men fell under the baleful influence of Russell Crowe's Legionary underfloor heating system, the Auxilia, far from being safe from danger, now found themselves called up into the most risky place in the battlefield, taking on the Vandal Commander in the open.
+Lit by the fires of the temple of Anthony and Cleopatra's olive-oil rubbed underfloor heating system, the Auxilia, far from being safe from danger, now found themselves called up into the most risky place in the battlefield, taking on the Vandal Commander in the open.
 With 2 overlaps the Auxilia had a fighting chance, but they were rather exposed to any actual losses from the front line troops they were now dangerously close behind.

 L Art de la Guerre hint - if you are 1MU or less behind a unit that is destroyed, you also take one hit as well.